Huansu H2

-The Huansu H2 is a mini MPV produced by Huansu, a brand of the Chonqing Bisu Automotive Corporation, which is closely related to Beiqi-Yinxiang, a joint venture between Beijing Auto (Beiqi) and the Yinxiang Group.
+The Huansu H2 is a mini MPV produced by Huansu, a brand of the Chongqing Bisu Automotive Corporation, which is closely related to Beiqi-Yinxiang, a joint venture between Beijing Auto (Beiqi) and the Yinxiang Group.

 Overview

 Based on the same platform as the Weiwang M20, Weiwang M30, Weiwang M35, and Changhe Freedom M50, the Huansu H2 shares most of the body parts from the front fenders to the C-pillars.
-Prices of the Huansu H2 ranges from 39,800 yuan to 66,800 yuan.
+The price of the Huansu H2 ranges from 39,800 to 66,800 yuan.